R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/mods.md

 - `#northstar-client-mods` for client-side only mods like HUD changes, skins, etc.
 - `#northstar-server-mods` for mods that primarily target servers, like new gamemodes, moderation tools, etc.

+### Thunderstore

+Northstar also has a [Thunderstore](https://northstar.thunderstore.io/) page!
+You can find lots of mods here too!
+These mods are packaged slightly differently, and therefore have a different install proccess.
+In each `.zip` you download from Thunderstore, there will, at minimum be 2 files, `icon.png` and `manifest.json`.
+You can ignore or delete those.
+There will also be a folder called `mods` and in said folder the mod itself.
+Move the contents of the mods folder into `R2Northstar\mods` and you should be good!